TouK/krush/README.md

 * custom data type support (with `@Converter`), also for wrapped auto-generated ids
 * you can still persist associations not directly reflected in domain model (eq. article favorites)

-However, **krush** is not a full-blown ORM library.
+However, **Krush** is not a full-blown ORM library.
 This means following JPA features are not supported:
 * lazy association fetching
 * dirty checking
 * caching